About Journal of Breath Research

-Journal of Breath Research is dedicated to all aspects of scientific breath research.
-The traditional focus is on analysis of volatile compounds and aerosols in exhaled breath for the investigation of exogenous exposures, metabolism, toxicology, health status and the diagnosis of disease and breath odours.
-The journal also welcomes other breath-related topics.
+Journal of Breath Research is dedicated to all aspects of scientific research on breath.
+The traditional focus is on the analysis of volatile organic compounds (VOCs) and aerosols in exhaled breath for the investigation of health status and the diagnosis of disease, exogenous exposures, metabolism and toxicology.
+The journal also treats the topic of breath odour/malodour (halitosis), as well as welcoming other breath-related topics.

 Why should you publish in Journal of Breath Research?